 Overview

-The security of data in Ezekia is paramount.
-Two-Factor Authentication (2FA) is now mandatory in Ezekia for firms not using Single Sign-On.
-It adds an extra layer of security to user accounts by requiring a second form of verification in addition to a password.
+Data security in Ezekia is paramount, so Two-Factor Authentication (2FA) is mandatory in Ezekia for firms not using Single Sign-On.
+It adds an extra layer of security to user accounts by requiring a second form of verification beyond a password.
 This greatly reduces the risk of unauthorised access and helps to protect sensitive information.

-This is a short video showing users how to set up Ezekia 2FA.
+This short video shows users how to set up Ezekia 2FA.

 After setting up 2FA, if you find that you have to enter the 2FA code frequently throughout the day, providing you are on a secure network, you can tick the 'Remember me' box when you sign in, and this will reduce the number of log-ins required.